 If you have specific trigger concerns, feel free to email me (firstname.lastname@example.org), and I’ll be happy to provide whatever details you need to make a safe decision for yourself.

 Genre: Contemporary Romance

-Trigger Warnings: Non-protagonist suicide attempt, protagonist in recovery, protagonist survivor of past violent attack
+Trigger Warnings: Non-protagonist suicide attempt, protagonist in recovery, protagonist survivor of past violence, narcissistic parent, toxic ex, stalking

 Lex Perry had it all.
 Fame.
 Fortune.
 A once-in-ten-lifetimes love with a brilliant, beautiful, battle-scarred goddess.
 And an addiction that was done sharing his attention.
 He survived.
 His fall from grace never stopped fans from throwing money and panties at him.
 All he lost for his weakness was the heart Gin—the woman, not the booze—took with her when she left.